.: Trade of NWFP

 • The mode of trade with main traders is based on traditional market linkages and fixation of rates is based on the samples sent to the customer.

-The following table gives the potential NWFP species and their volume of trade.
+The following table gives the potential MFP species and their volume of trade.
 These species can be considered for market tie-ups by the Federation.

 Estimated Quantities for Marketing